Reginald Maudling: Deputy Leader and Home Secretary

 Maudling served as Deputy Leader under Heath, and was also a prominent member of the Shadow Cabinet.
 However, he was neither personally nor politically close to Heath, and as a consequence his influence declined; his support for an incomes policy now went against party policy.
 He also tended to make gaffes, as for example when he said Harold Wilson had been following the same policy as the Conservatives on Rhodesia and "I can't think of anything he has done wrongly".
 After Enoch Powell had been sacked from the Shadow Cabinet in 1968 for his controversial Rivers of Blood speech, Maudling was moved from the position of Shadow Commonwealth Secretary to become Shadow Defence Secretary until 1969 when he was replaced by Geoffrey Rippon.
 When the Conservatives returned to power in 1970, Maudling was appointed Home Secretary; the most pressing problem at the Home Office was tackling the Troubles in Northern Ireland.
 After boarding the aircraft at the end of his first visit to the region, he remarked "For God's sake bring me a large Scotch.
 What a bloody awful country."
 When Iain Macleod, who had been appointed as Chancellor in the new Conservative Government, died after barely a month in office, it was reported in The Glasgow Herald that Maudling "was being consistently tipped" at Westminster to move from the Home Office back to his old post.
 Ultimately the post went to Anthony Barber.

 Maudling's attitude of reassuring calmness in interviews, normally helpful to him, was sometimes damaging.
 At a 15 December 1971 news conference in Belfast, Maulding said that the British Army had the power to reduce IRA violence to "something which is acceptable", a remark widely regarded as a gaffe.
 He also tended to trust the Unionist-controlled Government of Northern Ireland and gloss over differences between their approach and that of the United Kingdom government.
 This backfired when the Prime Minister of Northern Ireland, James Chichester-Clark, resigned when denied the full number of troops he requested in March 1971.
 That August, Maudling authorised the Northern Ireland government to introduce internment without trial for terror suspects, which caused widespread upheaval and anger among the nationalist population due to its exclusive use on that community, and was followed by an already planned massive escalation in the level of violence.

 Regarding criminal justice, Maudling made no attempt, despite his personal support, to reintroduce capital punishment after its abolition in 1969.
-He introduced Community Service, a new alternative to prison, and in 1971 modestly tightened the immigration rules.
+He introduced Community Service, a new alternative to prison, and in 1971 introduced further restrictions on immigration of Commonwealth migrants.
 He was criticised for ordering the deportation of Rudi Dutschke, a leader of the German student movement.
 Dutschke, who was in Britain to recuperate from an assassination attempt, was considered a student anarchist.

 Maudling was often the target of satirical cartoons in major newspapers, and was lampooned in the magazine Private Eye and the television comedy show Monty Python's Flying Circus.